SierraSoftworks/git-tool/docs/commands/config.md

 and modify these directories, simplifying setup (especially when using the default configuration file location).

+#### Options
+ - `--scratch` will show or change the scratchpad directory instead of the repository directory.

 #### Example
 ```powershell
 # Show the current repository path